Yoast/wordpress-seo/readme.txt

 * Bugfixes
 	* Major overhaul of the way the plugin deals with options.
 This should fix a truck-load of bugs and provides improved security.
 	* Major overhaul of the way the plugin deals with post meta values.
 This should fix a truck-load of bugs and provides improved security.
+	* Major overhaul of the way the plugin deals with taxonomy meta values.
+This should fix a truck-load of bugs and provides improved security.

 	* Bow out early from displaying the post/taxonomy metabox if the post/taxonomy is not public (no use adding meta data which will never be displayed).
 	* Added error message when user tries to restore to defaults a non-existent blog (only applies to multi-site installations).
 	* Fix bug in delete_sitemaps() - wrong retrieval of needed options.